 Your safety and well-being is our most important goal.
 Our kayak guides are experienced in making our guided sea kayaking tours exciting and stimulating, yet with a very low risk factor.
 Their professional training and judgment, combined with careful preparation assures this.
 In addition, every kayak guide carries a marine radiotelephone to summon assistance should it be needed.
 It can also help in the event one of your loved ones at home wishes to contact you.

 One of the pleasures of guiding sea kayaking trips is getting to know a variety of people, all of whom enjoy the outdoors and moving lightly through it.
 It’s a great way to make new friends.

 Sandy Chancey – Tracker, survival trainer, ski instructor & kayak guide in the San Juan Islands.

 Matt Syzymanowicz – Expedition leader, guide trainer, from Baja, Mexico to Alaska.

 Keep in touch with your guide via our Facebook page where you can post messages and photos to them and keep up with recent Sea Quest news.
 Read this blog article written by a kayak guide and office staffer to find out what our guides do on their days off!

 We now have sea kayak guide jobs and office positions open for the San Juan Island kayaking season, spring through fall.
-Please click here for details if you are interested in applying and be sure to contact us soon!
+Please click the link above for details if you are interested in applying and be sure to contact us soon!